-Priority Axes to which the conditionality applies Ex-ante conditionality fulfilled: Yes/No/Partially Criteria fulfilled: Yes/No articles or paragraphs, complemented by internet links or access to the full text) Explanation in the management of the ESI Funds in the applicable EU and national disability law and policy, including accessibility and the practical application of the UNCRPD as transposed in EU or national legislation, if applicable; 2020/Metodicke-pokyny/Metodika-rozvoje-lidskych-zdroju period of 2010-2014, every year - a report on the implementation of measures.
+Priority Axes to which the conditionality applies Ex-ante conditionality fulfilled: Yes/No/Partially Criteria Yes/No links or access to the full text) Explanation in the management of the ESI Funds in the applicable EU and national disability law and policy, including accessibility and the practical application of the UNCRPD as transposed in EU or national legislation, if applicable; 2020/Metodicke-pokyny/Metodika-rozvoje-lidskych-zdroju period of 2010-2014, every year - a report on the implementation of measures.
 The arrangement for training for staff of the authorities involved in the management and control of the ESI Funds is already being fulfilled.
 The MoRD-NCA ensures at the horizontal level that employees implementing EU funds are trained under the Education System; the MoLSA provides content and lecturers for the training.
 MA: Fulfilment YES All employees of MA IROP and IBs, who deal with the issue of protecting the rights of persons with disabilities can benefit from training programmes.
 Progress towards this criterion is ongoing throughout the programming period.
-Training will be intensive at the beginning of the programme an eeded in connection with programme implementation.
+Training will be intensive at the beginning of the programme implementation.
 The contact person appointed by the MA IROP collaborates with the representatives of the MoLSA.
 Measures to ensure monitoring of the implementation of Article 9 of the UNCRPD in relation to the ESI Funds as part of the preparation Yes plan-vytvareni-rovnych-prilezitosti-pro-osoby-se- zdravotnim-postizenim-na-obdobi-20102014-70026/ EAC coordinator: Fulfilment YES The National Plan contains measures to equalize opportunities for people with disabilities.
 Performance in these measures is subject to annual evaluation.
 The National Plan's design follows the elements of CRPD and its Chapter 4 deals with Accessibility of buildings, transport and information.